Diversity, Equity, & Inclusion

 Established in 2014.
 Its members include staff, librarians, and student workers from across the library.

 The committee’s charge is to create a community in which we not only acknowledge and respect but also appreciate and value diversity and inclusivity.
-The committee will take action on issues of race, ethnicity, religion, belief, opinion, economic class, age, gender, sexuality, and physical ability.
+The committee will take action on issues of race, ethnicity, religion, belief, economic class, age, gender, sexuality, and physical ability.
 Committee members will engage in a wide range of activities, including recruitments; student affairs; collections and service issues; international initiatives; outreach and collaborations; and publications, exhibitions, programs, and events.

 - Recruit and retain a staff from historically underrepresented groups